Please go to our coronavirus pages for the latest guidance, how services are affected, and what help is available.

 There are different methods currently used to work out meat content from a cut of meat:

 Meat products only need to be labelled with their country of origin if it would be misleading not to do so.

 Ensure that the labelling of the variety of any cheeses you sell loose is accurate.
 Many varieties of cheese have a 'protected designation of origin'.
-More information on protected food names, including a list of UK registered products is available on the GOV.UK website.
+More information on protected food names, including a list of UK registered names, is available on the GOV.UK website.